sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter3.md

 ---
-  title: "Aggregate Functions"
+title: 'Aggregate Functions'
-  description: "This chapter builds on the first two by teaching you how to use aggregate functions to summarize your data and gain useful insights.
-Additionally, you'll learn about arithmetic in SQL, and how to use aliases to make your results more readable!"
+description: 'This chapter builds on the first two by teaching you how to use aggregate functions to summarize your data and gain useful insights.
+Additionally, you''ll learn about arithmetic in SQL, and how to use aliases to make your results more readable!'
 ---

 ## Aggregate functions